SJTU-IPADS/HEDB/README.md

 HEDB is an extension of PostgreSQL to compute SQL over ciphertexts, in addition to a suite of maintenance tools.

-*HEDB is now under active development and intensive refinement.*
+*HEDB is an open project and highly values your feedback!
+We would like to hear your thoughts on our project and how we can improve it to better meet your needs.*

 Here is a quick overview for any newcomer to understand the purpose of HEDB.
 It would take 15 minutes for you.